Written by: The Administrator

 Charonyx are an Indianapolis-based thrash metal band that have been around for nearly a decade.
 Being one of the many projects of frontman Max Barber, their releases are rather sparse, but often worth the wait.
 Their 2019 debut full-length The Ultimate Judas was a serviceable enough dose of thrash metal, but it’s this year's EP Persistent Soul that actually hooked me.
 In a world of constant thrash by the numbers, hearing something a little more unique is refreshing.
 Naturally, its strengths lie in the combination of advanced song construction with several faces meeting a very precise mixing and transitional style.
 Cleaner vocal approaches meeting growls work as the main ingredient over bubbly bass hooks paired with tech-thrashy chops.
 You’d be hard pressed to say it moves into death metal territory, but these harsher sections mold into the cracks of the melody-drenched areas better than you’d expect.
 Packing all of this into a rather short release is if nothing else, impressive. |

-WELCOME!We provide thoughtful reviews of music that wakes us from slumber.
-Written by a highfalutin peasantry.
+WELCOME!We provide thoughtful reviews of the music that wakes us from slumber.
 Archives

-April 2024
+November 2024

 Categories